Growth of quasi-convex subgroups in groups with a constricting element: Introduction

-According to our \autoref{prop:elementary properties} (6), the subgroup generated by a constricting element is always Morse, and in particular quasi-convex.
-Hence we obtain a weak version of the Tits alternative:
+According to \autoref{prop:elementary properties} (6), the subgroup generated by a constricting element is always Morse, and in particular quasi-convex.
+Hence \autoref{th:amalgam}, for the choice of $H= \group{g_0}$, implies the following weak Tits alternative:

-\begin{corollary} Let $(G,X,\Gamma)$ be a path system group.
+\begin{cor} Let $(G,X,\scrP)$ be a path system group.
 Assume that $G$ contains a constricting element.
-Then, either $G$ is virtually cyclic or contains a free subgroup of rank two. \end{corollary} To the best of our knowledge, the previous corollary has not been recorded for the class of groups acting properly with a strongly contracting element.
-Besides, the Tits alternative is known for hierarchically hyperbolic groups \cite[Theorem~9.15]{DuHaSis17}.
+Then, either $G$ is virtually cyclic or contains a free subgroup of rank two. \end{cor} \begin{rem} To the best of our knowledge, the previous corollary has not been recorded for the class of groups acting properly with a strongly contracting element.
+The Tits alternative is known for hierarchically hyperbolic groups \cite[Theorem~9.15]{durham_boundaries_2017}, which is a much stronger result. \end{rem}